 - Fixed Price (Agreed price independent of actual usages of services)

 Valuation of Service: IT Financial Management for IT services provides the most common language with which to communicate with the business.
-To make mutual agreements with the business what service is, what its components are, and the actual cost or worth, Service valuation teams up with Service Level Management.
+To make mutual agreements with the business about what service is, what its components are, and the actual cost or worth, Service valuation teams up with Service Level Management.

 Provisioning Value: Related to provisioning service with the actual underlying cost to IT.
 Input comes from Business Financial Systems and consists of payment for the actual resources consumed by IT in the provisioning of a service.
 Cost elements include e.g. software and hardware license, costs and maintenance fees, personnel resources to support these values.